Skip to main content

-Charles O’Conor, MRIA (1710–91), was one of the leading scholars and Irish manuscript collectors of eighteenth-century Ireland.
+Charles O’Conor, MRIA (1710–91)(link is external), was one of the leading scholars and Irish manuscript collectors of eighteenth-century Ireland.
 He corresponded with many prominent figures in Ireland’s political and cultural life, and wrote political tracts and historical works.
 The first edition of O’Conor’s best-known work, Dissertations on the ancient history of Ireland, was published in 1753.
 A second edition was issued under a variant title in 1766.
 He was active in promoting the cause of Roman Catholics in Ireland, and was among the founders of the Catholic Association in 1756.
 In 1785 he became one of the founder members of the Royal Irish Academy.

 His interest in manuscript collecting from his base in County Roscommon ensured the survival of many medieval and early modern Irish manuscripts that might otherwise have been lost.
 Among the manuscripts he once owned were the Annals of Connacht (C iii 1), one volume of the Annals of the Four Masters (C iii 3) and the Book of Knockninny (C vi 1).
 He also had access, at times, to the Book of Ballymote ( 23 P 12) and copied material from it, and even annotated it.